maria-jl/DRIVES-rural-urban/README.md

 99 – Not coded: Census tract has zero population and no rural-urban identifier information

 *classification:*
-In order to collapse these codes into useable categories, we further defined UIC codes in this way:
+In order to collapse these codes into useable categories, we further defined RUCA codes in this way:
 1-3 = "metro"
 4-6 = "micro"
 7-10 = "rural"